Communities

 I was unaware that LVM and Btrfs were mutually exclusive.
 In that case I am using Btrfs, because that...

-true_blue‭ wrote over 2 years ago
+true_blue‭ wrote about 3 years ago

 I was unaware that LVM and Btrfs were mutually exclusive.
 In that case I am using Btrfs, because that was the default filesystem.
 I also didn't know that there was a "subvolume" feature built into Btrfs, and after looking up how to check for those, I found the command sudo btrfs subvolume list /.
 Running that outputted: ID 256 gen 1473885 top level 5 path home ID 258 gen 1473885 top level 5 path root ID 262 gen 76966 top level 258 path var/lib/machines